 Eight Reasons To Fast

-In a society that is filled with various types of delectable cuisines – the fast food chains, international restaurants, local diners and street food, it is hard to abstain from food.
+In a society that is filled with various types of delectable cuisines such as fast food chains, local and international restaurants, it is hard to abstain from food.

 According to the Bureau of Labor Statistics at the USA Department of Labour, in 2016 the average consumer spent a little over US$7,000 on food.